matteofilia/tessera/DEV_LOG.md

 ## Feb 13, 2025

 Have been fiddling with the website.
 Would really like for there to be lexer and parser output.
 That being said, after much fiddling,  I have decided that KISS is the right approach: Keep It Simple, Stupid.
 All this work on the parser and lexer to go completely unseen... unfortunate.
 That being said, something simple and straightfoward is best.
 Simplicity is elegence.

+You know what?
+I have made a decision: Tessera will be an interpreted language.
+I want to see results quickly.
+I also don't feel like messing around with assembly code.
+Let's start small.
+Maybe sometime in the future we can make a full compiler.